-- To collect and retain, in accordance with the SAP procedures, the required number of cores and samples to assess contamination levels in accordance with the NAGD (Commonwealth of Australia 2009). - To collect and retain, in accordance with the SAP procedures, the required number of quality assurance/quality control (QA/QC) samples to assess data quality in accordance with the NAGD (Commonwealth of Australia 2009). - For analysis of the samples to be undertaken at a National Association of Testing Authorities (NATA) accredited laboratory in accordance with laboratory QA/QC procedures and NAGD (Commonwealth of Australia 2009) analysis procedures. - For the SAP report to undergo independent detail checks and technical reviews before the results are provided to DoE and utilised in the Water Quality Management Plan for the project, as detailed in Conditions 26 and 28 of the Commonwealth project approval (EPBC 2010/5304).
+- To collect and retain, in accordance with the SAP procedures, the required number of cores and samples to assess contamination levels in accordance with the NAGD (2009). - To collect and retain, in accordance with the SAP procedures, the required number of quality assurance/quality control (QA/QC) samples to assess data quality in accordance with the NAGD (2009). - For analysis of the samples to be undertaken at a National Association of Testing Authorities (NATA) accredited laboratory in accordance with laboratory QA/QC procedures and NAGD (2009) analysis procedures. - For the SAP report to undergo independent detail checks and technical reviews before the results are provided to DoE and utilised in the Water Quality Management Plan for the project, as detailed in Conditions 26 and 28 of the Commonwealth project approval (EPBC 2010/5304).

-1.6 SAP Review and Approval
+1.5 SAP review and approval